top of page

 Are you interested in FATart and its commitment?

 Then become part of FATart!
-We are always looking for active and supportive women * and men * .
+We are always on the lookout for people who can support us.

 bottom of page